metaDMG-dev/metaDMG-cpp/README.md

 # Taxonomic resource files
 metaDMG-cpp lca counts substitutions between read and reference on internal nodes within a taxonomy (e.g. species, genus and family level).
 To traverse up a taxonomic tree the program needs three files in NCBI taxonomy format.
 These can either be a custom taxonomy built as the NCBI taxonomy or simply rely on the NCBI taxonomy, or it can  be a combination.
 NOTE the taxonomy file shall reflect the version of the database you are using.
 ```
-# Downloading resource files for program from NCBI
+# Downloading resource files for the program from NCBI
 mkdir ncbi_tax_dmp;
 cd ncbi_tax_dmp/;
 wget https://ftp.ncbi.nlm.nih.gov/pub/taxonomy/new_taxdump/new_taxdump.zip;